-Specifies the encryption algorithm supported by the provider that AM should use to encrypt the following:

-- Client authentication JWTs when Client Authentication Method is set to PRIVATE KEY JWT. - (OpenID Connect providers only) Request JWTs when Request Parameter JWT Option is set to VALUE or REFERENCE.
+Specifies the encryption algorithm supported by the provider that AM should use to encrypt client authentication JWTs when Client Authentication Method is set to PRIVATE_KEY_JWT, and (OpenID Connect providers only) request JWTs when Request Parameter JWT Option is set to VALUE or REFERENCE.

 If set to NONE, AM will not encrypt the JWTs.
 Obtain a list of the supported algorithms from the provider's .well-known endpoint.
 Configure the algorithms exposed in this field using the AM advanced server property, openam.private.key.jwt.encryption.algorithm.whitelist.